 This is why getting help early on is crucial to help families make the right decision and ensure their loved ones gets the best level of care.

 There are lot of care options out there to help families look after a loved one with dementia

-respite care in a facility or home so full-time carers can take a break
+- respite care in an aged care home (previously called an aged care facility or nursing home) so full-time carers can take a break

 Contacting Aged Care Assessment Services will also help you determine the types of government-funded options you can access for dementia care.